red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

 .. note::
-    Remember: The ``Finished`` event of a flow is matched implicitly in the ``await`` statement that combines the start of the flow and then waits for it to finish.
+    Remember: The ``Finished`` event of a flow is matched implicitly in the ``await`` statement that combines the start of the flow and the wait for it to finish.

 If an interaction pattern in a flow fails, the flow itself is considered to fail, generating the ``Failed`` event.
-An interaction pattern can fail for one of the following reasons:
+An interaction pattern can fail for any of the following reasons:

 A) An action trigger statement (e.g. ``UtteranceBotAction(script="Yes")``) in the pattern conflicted with the action trigger statement of another concurrent pattern (e.g. ``UtteranceBotAction(script="No")``) with an action and was **less specific** than the other.
 B) The current match statement of the pattern is waiting for an **impossible event** (e.g. waiting for a flow to finish that has failed).
 C) An ``abort`` statement is reached as part of the pattern that indicates that the pattern cannot be matched (and therefore failed) against the interaction (see section :ref:`Flow Control<flow-control-return-abort>`).
 D) The pattern fails due to an internal event that was generated by another flow (see section :ref:`Internal Events<internal-events-defining-flows>`).

-In the context of flow hierarchies case B) plays a particularly important role.
+In the context of flow hierarchies, case (B) plays a particularly important role.
 Let's see an example to understand this better:

 .. code-block:: colang
     :caption: flows/flows_failing/main.co